-2.1 Definition of a Bundle
+2.1 General

-Mailers assemble pieces available for different presort destinations into groups.
-A bundle is a group of addressed pieces secured together as a unit.
+A bundle is a group of addressed pieces, for a presort destination, secured together as a unit.
+See 601.2.0 for bundling standards.

 2.2 Address Visibility

 Mailers preparing presort bundles must ensure that the delivery address information on the top mailpiece in each bundle is visible and readable by the naked eye.
 Mailers using strapping that might cover the address can avoid obstructing visibility by using clear, smooth strapping tightly secured around the bundle.
 Mailers using barcoded pressure-sensitive bundle labels, optional endorsement lines, carrier route information lines, or carrier route facing slips also must ensure that the information in these presort designations is visible and readable by the naked eye.